 If you’re having difficulty seeing objects at a distance, you may be myopic (nearsighted).
 Myopia is the most common cause of impaired vision in children and young adults.
 Consider a pair of glasses with high-index lenses, which are thinner and lighter than other lenses, along with anti-reflective coating.

 Are objects or signs more blurry at night?
 Do you experience halos or glare around lights while driving at night?
 These may be symptoms of a vision issue, such as myopia — though they can also be attributed to more serious ocular conditions, such as cataracts and glaucoma.
 To know the cause, get your eyes properly evaluated by Dr. Roberto Ramos.

 If determined that it is indeed myopia, consider getting prescription glasses with anti-glare or anti-reflective (AR) coating, as they allow more light in and also cut down on glare.
 This can dramatically improve night vision and help you see more clearly when driving at night.

 Are You Experiencing Double Vision?

-If you've been experiencing double vision, contact Dr. Mario Barrera, who will get to the root of the problem and provide you with a diagnosis.
+If you've been experiencing double vision, contact Dr. Roberto Ramos, who will get to the root of the problem and provide you with a diagnosis.
 Double vision may be due to crossed eyes (strabismus), or a corneal irregularity, such as keratoconus, or another medical condition.